The three phases of quantum annealing: fast, slow, and very slow: Introduction

 However, even the ideal case of an isolated, driven quantum Ising model is far from trivial to fully analyze.
-Typically, the dynamics has to be solved numerically~\cite{Francuz2016PRB}, and approximate, less computationally intensive approaches appear highly desirable.
-It has been well-established that for ``fast'', but not too fast processes the dynamics is well-described by the Kibble-Zurek mechanism~\cite{Zurek2005,Francuz2016PRB,Puebla2020PRR}, whereas for ``slow'', but not too slow driving the Landau-Zener formula becomes applicable~\cite{Dziarmaga2005}.
+Typically, the dynamics has to be solved numerically~\cite{Francuz2016PRB}, and approximate, less computationally intensive approaches appear to be highly desirable.
+It has been well established that for “fast” (but not too fast) processes the dynamics is well described by the Kibble-Zurek mechanism~\cite{Zurek2005,Francuz2016PRB,Puebla2020PRR}, whereas for “slow” (but not too slow) driving the Landau-Zener formula becomes applicable~\cite{Dziarmaga2005}.

 In the present work, we give a comprehensive characterization of the dynamical properties of the driven quantum Ising chain in the transverse field.
 To this end, we show that for ``very slow'' processes the Landau-Zener formula becomes inapplicable, and rather adiabatic perturbation theory (APT)~\cite{Messiah1962} properly describes the dynamics.
-Moreover, we make the distinction between fast, slow, and very slow rigorous by determining the crossover points between the three different regimes.
-As a main result, we obtain a phase diagram for the predicted dynamical properties as a function of the number of Ising spins and the duration of the driving.
+Moreover, we make the distinction between fast, slow, and very slow regimes rigorous by determining the crossover points between the three different regimes.
+As a main result, we obtain a \emph{dynamic phase diagram} (in contrast to the usual equilibrium phase diagrams) for the predicted dynamical properties as a function of the number of Ising spins and the duration of the driving.

 The present analysis seeks to be as self-contained as possible.
 Thus, we briefly outline adiabatic perturbation theory in Sec.~\ref{sec:Definitions}, before we work through a pedagogical example, namely the Landau-Zener model in Sec.~\ref{sec:LandauZener}.
-A complete analysis of the time-dependent quantum Ising model is discussed in Sec.~\ref{sec:IsingChain}, whose experimental consequences for the D-Wave machine are elaborated on in Sec.~\ref{sec:DWave}.
+A complete analysis of the time-dependent quantum Ising model is discussed in Sec.~\ref{sec:IsingChain}, whose experimental consequences for the D-Wave machine are elaborated in Sec.~\ref{sec:DWave}.
 The analysis is concluded in Sec.~\ref{sec:Conclusion}.